-Taking medication during school hours or during school-related activities is prohibited unless it is necessary for a student's health and wellbeing.
-When a student's licensed health care provider Geneseo School District 2/25/16 1:08 parent/guardian believe that it is necessary for the student to take a medication during school hou Comment [4]: Insert: over-the-counter, school-related activities, the parent/guardian must request that the school dispense the medicatic energy supplements, energy gems, and/or the child by completing a School Medication Authorization Form.
+Taking medication: over-the-counter, energy supplements, energy gems, and/or energy drinks, herbal supplements, vitamins, and other dietary supplements during school hours or during school-related activities is prohibited unless it is necessary for a student's health and wellbeing.
+When a student's licensed health care provider and/or parent/guardian believe that it is necessary for the student to take any medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a School Medication Authorization Form.
+Under these guidelines, if a student is believed to have taken any of the above-mentioned medication/supplement without administration knowledge, discipline will be assigned.

-No school or District employee is allowed to administer to any student, or supervise a student's administration of, any prescription or non-prescription medication until a completed and signed Sq "Under these guidelines, if a student is Medication Authorization Form is submitted by the student's parent/guardian.
-No student is alle believed to have taken any of the above to possess or consume any prescription or non-prescription medication on school grounds or mentioned medication/supplement without school-related function other than as provided for in this procedure.
+No school or District employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
+No student is allowed to possess or consume any prescription or non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.